github/maturity-model/README.md

 There are three dimensions to embracing open source:

 1. Consuming open source software.
-2. Contributing back to the open source projects you use.
+2. Contributing back to the open source projects you consume.
-3. Releasing your own software as open source.
+3. Producing your own open source software.

 ## Levels